 Scaliger’s principal works Opus Novum de emendatione temporum (1583) and Thesaurum temporum (1606) represent a vast array of dates produced without any justification whatsoever, containing the repeating sequences of dates with shifts equal to multiples of the major Kabbalistic numbers 333 and 360.
 Numerology was considered a major science then and J.J.Scaliger was a prominent Kabbalist of his time.

 Neither Protestant J.J.Scaliger nor his follower Jesuit D.Petavius, clergy, or humanists paid much attention to Ockham’s law when they crafted Roman and Greek Antiquity.
-Their clients were condottieri upstarts who were seeking legitimacy in days of yore and became Popes, Cardinals, and formed regal dynasties such as the Medicis.
+Their clients were condottieri upstarts who were seeking legitimacy in the days of yore and became Popes, Cardinals, and formed regal dynasties such as the Medicis.
 They paid exceedingly well for a glorious but fictitious past.

-The English philosopher William Ockham (allegedly 1225-1279 AD) said: “entities should not be multiplied beyond necessity.” `Ockham’s razor` applied to history leaves us with a vision of humankind where the civilization comes into being in the VIII-X centuries at the earliest.
+The English philosopher William Ockham (allegedly 1225-1279 AD) said: “entities should not be multiplied beyond necessity.” `Ockham’s razor` applied to history leaves us with a vision of humankind where civilization comes into being in the VIII-X centuries at the earliest.

 Thorough research shows that there is literally no reliably datable information about events before the VIII century and that there is only very scarce information originating from the VIII to the X century.
 As a matter of fact, most events of “Ancient” History took place from the XI to the XVI century, were replicated on paper in 1400-1600 AD, and positioned under different labels in an imaginary past.
 LOOK INSIDE History: Fiction or Science?
 Russia.
 Britain.
 Byzantium.
 Rome.
 New Chronology vol.4.

 Our theory simply returns the consensual chronology of World History to the realm of applied mathematics from which it was sequestrated by the clergy in the XVI-XVII centuries.
-New Chronology is a valid and verifiable method for historical research based on the statistics, astronomy, and logic.
+New Chronology is a valid and verifiable method for historical research based on statistics, astronomy, and logic.

 Computer-assisted recalculation of eclipses with detailed descriptions allegedly belonging to Antiquity shows that they either occurred in the Middle Ages or didn’t occur at all.
 A simple application of computational astronomy to the rules of calculation of Easter according to the Easter Book introduced by the Nicean Council of alleged 325 AD shows that it definitely could not have taken place before 784 AD.